tensorleap/leap-cli/pkg/tensorleapapi/docs/JobNotificationSampleContext.md

 ### NewJobNotificationSampleContext

-`func NewJobNotificationSampleContext(jobId string, jobType JobTypeEnum, projectName string, projectId string, modelName string, modelExtId string, sample SampleIdentity, ) *JobNotificationSampleContext`
+`func NewJobNotificationSampleContext(jobId string, jobType JobType, projectName string, projectId string, modelName string, modelExtId string, sample SampleIdentity, ) *JobNotificationSampleContext`

 NewJobNotificationSampleContext instantiates a new JobNotificationSampleContext object This constructor will assign default values to properties that have it defined,